Parrandas Photo Workshop

 2024

-Experience a Celebration that takes one year in the making and travel through Cuba with Arien Chang in a 5 Day Intensive Street Photography Shooting and Editing Workshop
+Experience a Celebration that takes one year in the making and travel through Cuba with us in a 6 Day Intensive Street Photography Shooting and Editing Workshop

 Workshop Includes: